 FRAMED CIGLEE PRINTS FOR THE Hallways

-As you travel through the space, you can see a different image at the end of every corridor, and prints throughout the hallways.
-These are signed giclee prints, 40 inches wide x 30 inches high.
+Walking down the hallways, you can see a different image at the end of every corridor and on the walls between patients’ rooms.
+I created large giclee prints for this purpose, 40 inches wide x 30 inches high.

-It was important also to work with the concepts of of strength and healing.
+It was important to convey the idea of strength and healing.
 One image is of a man in a wheelchair, with his hand raised in victory.
 Another shows an older woman working with a physical therapist to get better.
 We wanted to keep it very positive.

-In “Flying Over the World", you can see that the plane is bandaged together.
-The little plane has been through a lot, but here you see it flying high above the world, happy and strong.
+My idea was to symbolize hope and healing for children who are battling cancer, while offering art that stimulates the imagination.
+In this image, the little plane is bandaged together.
+It has been through a lot, but now it is flying high above the world, happy and strong.
 It can do anything.

-The horse in”The Horseback Rider” is made of puzzle pieces, but the rider is strong and confident.
+The horse in”The Horseback Rider” is made of puzzle pieces.
+The rider is strong and confident.
 Together they can travel anywhere they need to go.
-In the same way our spirits animate our bodies.
-Our minds can help us overcome the obstacles.
+To me, it symbolizes how our minds can help us overcome the obstacles we may face.